keebenthusiast/Kiss-Light_Hub/README.md

 # Installation (server)

-This project is a work in progress, currently runs as a standalone application.
+This project is a work in progress, currently runs as a standalone application, though now it can run as a daemon if desired.

 make sure the following is installed (on a Raspberry Pi or compatible SBC) prior:
 - wiringPi